elasticio/filter-component/README.md

 Current version of the component requires a Webhook URL basis for your environment
  * ```HOOKS_URL``` - basis url for your webhooks, like ``https://in.elastic.io/hook/`` (note the slash at the end)

-## Known limitations

-* Reject task should be:
- * Start with elastic.io standard WebHook
-* Only body of the rejected message got propagated to reject flow, not the attachments or headers

 ## License